Here's why. Three reasons.

 And in neither case remaining true to Ambrose's advice, not to mention to what our Confessions say -- "nearly all the usual ceremonies are also preserved", "we keep many traditions that are leading to good order (1Cor.
 14:40) in the Church, such as the order of Scripture lessons in the Mass and the chief holy days."
 Not revised, not adapted, not recast as soon as Rome makes a move, not to locate ourselves within developments in the wider Christian community, but to PRESERVE, to KEEP, except only that which, not that is not found in the Gospel, but that contradicts the Gospel.

 In these two equal but opposite departures from the basis of our liturgical reform we find the greatest challenge, which is not external but internal, to the presentation of the faith of the Augsburg Confession now.

 This is a prolegomenon, an introduction, and after the post for the Feast of the Nativity of St John the Baptist, we shall take this up in more detail in the post for the Presentation of the Augsburg Confession.

 Si fueris alibi, vivito sicut ibi.
-We are not in Rome, we are elsewhere, let us live like where we are.
+We are not in Rome, we are elsewhere, let us live like where, and who, we are.